LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 | 3 | Cost Management | 35% | Catastrophic | During the project, issues such as lack of software or, in an unlikely case, changing ISPs to help with the internet may interfere with the original budget and cashing out for features or software for the product, with the risk of the project going over budget and the project failing because of it. | In case of the cost going too high, an extra amount is kept until anything comes up.
 This amount accounts for about half of the original budget.
 Also, the aims were considered carefully based on what I could use and the purhcases were already made. |

 ### 1.6 Quality
 At Reboot Games, it is compulsory to ensure that the project is up to its highest standard, meets the requirements stated and performs without flaws.
-Tests during the development of the code, will be made at the end of each iteration to ensure that they function accordingly to the
+Tests during the development of the code, will be made at the end of each iteration to ensure that they function accordingly to the requirements, even elaborate testing and surveys from avid gamers will be made in order to determine if the philoshopical aims and individual aims have been achieved.
+Communication and constant updates should inform the client about each change to the game during development, so any changes won't have too much of an effect on the game and keeps to the original requirements.
+A schedule will be devised to order the tasks and ensure smooth development is carried out, so the game reaches the deadline on time and no corner cutting is present.
+After deployement, updates will still be pushed out, but not as great as in the development phase, mainly focusing on bug fixes that may arise from deployment.

 ### 1.7 Communication
 Being this is an individual project, communication won't be planned or arranged as if it were a fully-fledged group project.
 However, this won't be considered a major drawback, as I am allowed to communicate with other people who are working on their individual projects, mainly for the reason of supporting, help, tips for my own project or feedback.
 We can communicate within three days of the week when we're all available during the development and communication can stretch to social media, such as facebook or messenger, as well as phone calls.
 Communication will reach to all members at any time and not just going to the same person consecutively, but spacing out to others if I request them.